5.6.8.6 Computer Implemented Inventions, Mere Schemes, and Business Methods

 communicating payment information of a selected seller from the one or more sellers to the user device if the selected seller is within the predetermined distance of the location of the user.

-Performing electronic financial transactions on electronic devices and performing these transactions on devices which could determine user locations is common general knowledge.
-Here, the “processor” and “user device” are merely performing their usual independent function, there being no improved operation of the relevant technology.
+Performing electronic financial transactions on electronic devices and performing these transactions on devices which could determine user locations is common general knowledge and the invention merely uses generic computer technology.
+Here, the “processor” and “user device” are merely performing their usual independent function, there being no improved operation of the relevant technology nor any identifiably interacting physical features.

-In considering and weighing up what is claimed, what the specification describes as the alleged invention, and what the common general knowledge is, the substance of the claim can be considered to be a determination of whether a seller is within a predetermined distance of a user and subsequently communicating payment information to the user if the seller is within a certain distance of the user.
+In considering and weighing up what is claimed, what the specification describes as the alleged invention, and what the common general knowledge is, the substance of the claim can be considered to be a determination of whether a seller is within a predetermined distance of a user and subsequently communicating payment information to the user if the seller is within a certain distance of the user merely manipulated on a standard computer.
 As a result, the substance of the claim is directed to a mere computer implemented rule, or scheme for determining when to share information.

 However, if the substance of the invention determined from the specification as a whole related to the way that the position was determined in that there was an improvement in the technology used to carry out the method, a claim directed to this subject matter would likely be patentable.
 As the claim above does not include this improvement, a support objection might be more appropriate in the circumstances.